Alexanderc98/energy_proj/README.md

 **Packages:** stringr, pandas, sqlite3

-## Initial Data
-With each building, we got the following data:

-* test

 ## Data Cleaning
 After downloading the data, I made the following changes and created the following variables: